Rabble-Rousers in the New King's Court: Algorithmic Effects on Account Visibility in Pre-X Twitter: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the University of Washington’s Center for an Informed Public, the John S. and James L. Knight Foundation (G-2019-58788), and the William and Flora Hewlett Foundation (2023-02789).
-The authors thank Akhil Chennamsetty and Darren Linvill for providing the Musk interaction data, and Martin Saveski for his helpful feedback on earlier drafts of this paper.
+The authors thank Akhil Chennamsetty and Darren Linvill for providing the Musk interaction data.